gunoodaddy/jnibind/README.md

 Also `jnibind` perform making test program and running it to verify that output files are generated correctly.

-## If new type exists in input file..
+## If new types exist in input file..

 If you have some user defined type(of typedef) in input header file, you must add your new type in `jnibind.l` file.